yugabyte/yugabyte-db/docs/content/latest/reference/drivers/ysql-client-drivers.md

 For details on installing and using node-postgres, see the [node-postgres documentation].

-For a tutorial on building a sample Node.js application that uses `node-postgres`, see [Build a Node.js application](../../quick-start/build-apps/nodejs/ysql-pg/).
+For a tutorial on building a sample Node.js application with `node-postgres`, see [Build a Node.js application](../../../quick-start/build-apps/nodejs/ysql-pg/).

 #### Install the node-postgres (pg) driver